-Nike 5meter Spring Water Polo Clinic Riverside, California
+Nike 5meter Riverside Water Polo Clinic Riverside, California

-USA Water Polo Olympian Genai Kerr is offering a world-class Nike 5meter Water Polo Clinic this March.
+USA Water Polo Olympian Genai Kerr is offering two world-class Nike 5meter Water Polo Clinics in April and June.

 Nike 5meter Water Polo Camps provide the highest level of individualized coaching for aspiring water polo athletes.
 Whether you are learning the rules of water polo and how to eggbeater or preparing for college level competition, we have the best water polo camp for your skill level.
 Lead by USA Olympians that understand the value of balance and setting goals we help prepare young student athletes to live their dreams.